MechaJoe/scrollstopper/README.md

 IMPORTANT NOTE: The app must be granted the permission to write system settings for dimming the screen,
                 which can be done in the "Config" fragment.

-Here is the point breakdown of my project, which differs slightly from my initial proposal:
+Here is the technical breakdown of my project, which differs slightly from my initial proposal:

-1 pt - Use of SharedPreferences
+- Use of SharedPreferences
-1 pt - Use of Three or More Activities
+- Use of Three or More Activities
-1 pt - Use of Android user-granted permissions (write system settings) 1 pt - Use of ConstraintLayout
+- Use of Android user-granted permissions (write system settings)
-2 pts - Use of HTTP API (Dictum, the quotes API)
+- Use of ConstraintLayout
-2 pts - Use of hardware feature (phone orientation/sensors)
+- Use of HTTP API (Dictum, the quotes API)
-2 pts - Use of fragments
+- Use of hardware feature (phone orientation/sensors)

-(I am aware that the points enumerated above exceed 8 points and expect no sort of extra credit for this.)
+- Use of fragments

 Joe Konno